 - Why is 1965 quarter so rare?

-The 1965 quarter is not rare in general.
-However, there are some 1965 quarters that are worth more money.
-For example, the 1965-D quarter with doubled die obverse is worth about $10 in uncirculated condition.
+The 1965 quarter is not rare.
+However, some 1965 quarters are costly.
+For example, the 1965-D quarter with doubled die obverse is $10 in uncirculated condition.

 - What year is the rarest quarter?